Nels2/CW-Automation/README.md

 So far this script can **complete** 4 different ticket types:

 - Reboot/Update Pending(./start.sh 1 or ./start.sh B1) \
-(FILES TO EDIT: ac-reboot.py, reboot_tickets.py(for v2.0 and below) & cw-reboot.py)
+FILES TO EDIT: cw-reboot.py
 - service edgeupdate has stopped(./start.sh 2 or ./start.sh B2) \
-(FILES TO EDIT: ac-edgeu.py, edgeu_tickets.py(for v2.0 and below) & cw-edgeu.py)
+FILES TO EDIT: cw-edgeu.py
 - Disk Cleanup(./start.sh 3 or ./start.sh B3) \
-(FILES TO EDIT: ac-diskcleanup.py, DiskCleanup_tickets.py(for v2.0 and below) & cw-disckcleanup.py)
+FILES TO EDIT: cw-disckcleanup.py
 - NIC packet issue tickets(./start.sh 4 or ./start.sh B4) \
-(FILES TO EDIT: ac-nic.py, NIC_tickets.py(for v2.0 and below) & cw-nic.py)
+FILES TO EDIT: cw-nic.py
 This is merely a project I decided to go about to learn how to web scrape.
 I actually plan to use this script to automate opening tickets/closing tickets in ConnectWise, along with running a script in ConnectWise Automate that handles the ticket's issue.
 Feel Free to use..
 Requires selenium and geckodriver.